• Skip to primary navigation

 Notes

-1. This soup can be stored in the fridge for up to 5 days.
+1. This soup can be stored in the fridge in an airtight container for up to 5 days.

 3. Nutritional values are an estimate and will vary depending on the exact ingredients used.